Memory Savings at What Cost? A Study of Alternatives to Backpropagation: Convergence, Memory, and Compute Trade-offs

-\textbf{A note on non-differentiable and black-box settings.} While it's claimed that ZO has utility in settings with non-differentiable objectives~\cite{qiu2023nondiffzo, rando2023optimalnondiffzo} or limited model access~\cite{nikolakakis2022blackbox, lobanov2024blackbox}, its applicability to large-scale model training is fundamentally constrained.
-In true black-box scenarios, it is often infeasible to perturb weights or query the loss values, making ZO methods impractical.
-In contrast, first-order methods such as BP and \fmad require access to model internals and automatic differentiation support -- challenges that are largely engineering in nature and increasingly well-supported by modern frameworks.
-As such, the growing trend~\cite{gautam2024mezosvrg, guo2025zosparse} of applying ZO to train LLMs is misguided: the computational cost and degraded convergence significantly outweigh the memory gains.
+\textbf{A Note on Non-differentiable and Black-box Settings.} While it's claimed that ZO has utility in settings with non-differentiable objectives~\citep{qiu2023nondiffzo, rando2023optimalnondiffzo} or limited model access~\citep{nikolakakis2022blackbox, lobanov2024blackbox}, its applicability to large-scale differentiable model training (including LLMs) is fundamentally constrained.
+In true black-box scenarios, it is often infeasible to perturb weights or query loss values, making ZO methods impractical.
+In contrast, first-order methods such as BP and \fmad require access to model internals and automatic differentiation support, challenges that are largely engineering in nature and increasingly well-supported by modern frameworks.
+As such, the growing trend~\citep{gautam2024mezosvrg, guo2025zosparse} of applying ZO to train differentiable models like LLMs is misguided: the computational cost and degraded convergence significantly outweigh the memory gains.